anhhon/miller-rabin/README.md

 # MILLER-RABIN ALGORITHM
-Miller-Rabin is a primality test algorithm that was designed as a Randomized Algorithm, specificialy Monte Carlo class.
+Miller-Rabin is a primality test algorithm that was designed as a Randomized Algorithm, specificially Monte Carlo class.